-Students should periodically check for holds at http://my.sjsu.edu.
+Students should periodically check for holds at MySJSU.
 Follow the instructions on how to clear them.

-Holds on student accounts and records will prevent students from registering Students should periodically check for holds at http://my.sjsu.edu.
+Holds on student accounts and records will prevent students from registering Students should periodically check for holds at MySJSU.
 Follow the instructions on how to clear them.
 Monetary holds of \$50.00 or more will block you from registration, obtaining official transcripts, diplomas and other miscellaneous services